 Resiliency

-Hurricane Florence, a large and slow moving category one hurricane, made landfall during the morning of September 14, 2018.
+Hurricane Florence was a large and slow moving category one hurricane that made landfall during the morning of September 14, 2018.
 The City of Jacksonville and Onslow County experienced flooding countywide in areas that have never flooded before.
 After the storm passed, members of the community began to discuss how to evaluate and mitigate the flooding within Onslow County and its impact on the transportation network.

 Objectives